CodePushGo/website/src/content/blog/en/ota-security-checklist-for-capacitor-apps.md

 -   **Access Controls**: Use [cloud or self-hosted deployments](https://capgo.app/blog/self-hosted-capgo/) with detailed permissions
 -   **Continuous Monitoring**: Regularly track and verify the integrity of updates

-> "The only solution with true end-to-end encryption, others just sign updates" - Capgo [\[1\]](https://capgo.app/)
+> "The only solution with true end-to-end encryption, others just sign updates" - CodePushGo [\[1\]](https://capgo.app/)

-Platforms like Capgo emphasize high security standards, making them especially useful for businesses with strict compliance or data sovereignty needs.
+Platforms like CodePushGo emphasize high security standards, making them especially useful for businesses with strict compliance or data sovereignty needs.

 ## Conclusion